TWiStErRob/net.twisterrob.cinema/README.md

 ## Heroku (OGM)
 Having an unmaintained ORM library in NodeJS and the lack of strong typing prompted me to migrate the Neo4J DAO layer from Node.js to Neo4J Java ORM in a Kotlin ktor app keeping the same JSON contract as before.
-Also the synchronization mechanism of the Cineworld API was broken, so I rewrote the sync to work on the Cineworld Syndication Feed (XML).
+Also, the synchronization mechanism of the Cineworld API was broken, so I rewrote the sync to work on the Cineworld Syndication Feed (XML).

 ## Current state
 Sadly the Syndication feed of Cineworld is as good as dead since their recent redesign of the website and mobile app.
-The Quickbok API with access key is also not available any more.
-At this point this app is pretty much defunt unless I find a data source for it.
+The Quickbook API with access key is also not available anymore.
+At this point this app is pretty much defunct unless I find a data source for it.
-At this point (2022 November), even Google struggles with the show times showing "No showings" for most days: https://www.google.com/search?q=cineworld+wood+green
+At this point (2022 November), even [Google](https://www.google.com/search?q=cineworld+wood+green) struggles with the show times showing "No showings" for most days.
+The database is still populated with random data, just for demonstration purposes.

+**Visit [The planner](https://cinema.twisterrob.net/planner) and click "All" above "New Films" to see what this is.**

 ## map
-A few hour-long hack in Kotlin Scripting to consume the cinema listing of Cineworld and generate a .kml file from it so it can be imported in Google Maps.
+A few hour-long hack in Kotlin Scripting to consume the cinema listing of Cineworld and generate a .kml file from it, so it can be imported in Google Maps.